My teaching work has two primary foci:

 ― Paulo Freire, We Make The Road by Walking: Conversations on Education and Social Change

 I offer skills proficiency classes and testing through the Society of American Fight Directors in all eight weapons disciplines: Unarmed, Rapier & Dagger, Broadsword, Single Sword, Quarterstaff, Sword & Shield, Smallsword, Knife.
 I also teach the SAFD Theatrical Firearms Safety course.

 I also offer consultation and choreography for theatrical movement, whether that be composition work, "bit doctoring," slapstick/physical comedy, or period movement, deportment and style.

 Engagements can be as quick as a 2 hour, one time workshop, or a 30+ hour course in the discipline of your choice.

 Please contact me for details.

 willamette university theatre department

-I am a tenured faculty member and chair of the Theatre Department at Willamette University in Salem, Oregon.
+I am a tenured faculty member of the Theatre Department at Willamette University in Salem, Oregon.